California wants to protect indoor workers from heat. That goal is now in limbo

 Efforts to implement protections elsewhere have run into strong political headwinds.
 Last year, after several Texas cities issued rules mandating shade and water breaks for construction workers, the Texas legislature created a law to block them.
 Florida is in the process of passing a similar law to prevent cities or counties from making their own heat-protection rules for workers.

-Oregon only implemented its heat protections after the Pacific Northwest's blistering 2021 heatwave, which killed hundreds.
+Oregon implemented emergency heat protections after the Pacific Northwest's blistering 2021 heatwave, which killed hundreds, including farmworker Sebastian Francisco Perez.
+The rules became permanent in 2022.
 "The fact of the matter is, we waited for someone to die before we did this," said Jamie Pang, the environmental health program director at the Oregon Environmental Council.
 Oregon's rules cover both indoor and outdoor workers.

 "The chaos in California is just the latest reminder of why we need federal heat protections, stat," says Juanita Constible, a policy expert at the Natural Resources Defense Council.